 Food and drinks are reasonably priced.
 This is a cool space to hang out on summer evenings, but they also have a bonfire for when it gets a bit colder.

 Love the concept of this place!

 Pssst: The other ferry behind Central Station goes to the Eye Film Museum.
 You’ll notice there’s a tall building with a platform on top of it.
 That building is called A’DAM Tower.

 The A’DAM Tower has a restaurant, a rooftop bar, an observation deck, and Europe’s highest swing.
 But it’s overpriced if you ask us.
 It costs €13.50 to access the top; then you still need another ticket for the swing, €5.

 But if you want to go up in the A’DAM Tower anyway:

-Okay, so, day 1 was the History Day.
-Visiting museums and historical places.
-Day 2 was the Chillout Day.
-Laid back, eating well, and walking around.
-Day 3 is what I call a Sinful Day.
+Ok, so, day one was History Day – visiting museums and historical places.
+Day two was Chillout Day – laid-back, eating well, and walking around.
+Day three is what we call a Sinful Day.